Upgrading Oracle Application Express creates new database objects in a new schema and migrates the application metadata to the new release.

 The Oracle Database releases less frequently than Oracle Application Express.
 Therefore, Oracle recommends updating to the latest Oracle Application Express release available on Oracle Technology Network.
 To learn more, see the installation instructions for the appropriate Web Listener in your environment.

-If upgrading Oracle Application Express from a release that ships from the database do not alter any Oracle Application Express files in the Oracle home directory (for example,
+If upgrading Oracle Application Express from a release that ships with the database, do not alter any Oracle Application Express files in the Oracle home directory (for example,

 If you install a new release of Oracle Application Express, the installation process updates existing applications to the latest release.